What Can I Do About Overeating?

 I think I have a problem with overeating.
 What can I do?

 The first thing is to figure out if your overeating is something that happens only once in a while or often.
 We all eat too much every now and then, like on holidays.

-Binge eating, also called compulsive overeating, is different from simply overeating.
-People with binge eating disorder feel a compulsion (a powerful urge) to overeat.
-They regularly eat large amounts of food and don't stop eating when they become full.
+Binge eating is different from simply overeating.
+People with binge eating disorder feel a powerful urge to overeat.
+They regularly eat large amounts of food and can’t stop eating, even when they feel uncomfortably full.
 With binge eating, a person feels out of control and powerless to stop eating while they're doing it.
 Then, they may feel guilty or ashamed afterward.

 *Names have been changed to protect user privacy.